JosephSilber/bouncer/readme.md

 Bouncer::refreshFor($user);
 ```

+> **Note**: When using [multi-tenancy scopes](#multi-tenancy), this will only refresh the cache for the user in the current scope's context.
+To clear cached data for the same user in a different scope context, it must be called from within that scope.

 ## Multi-tenancy

 Bouncer fully supports multi-tenant apps, allowing you to seamlessly integrate Bouncer's roles and abilities for all tenants within the same app.